SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-hi.md

 ## Freeform Input Examples

 **Main menu:**
-- "Create a task for the storage migration" â†’ Prompts for track, then `!create task`
+- "Create a task for the storage migration" → Prompts for track, then `!create task`
-- "What projects are active?" â†’ Lists active projects from Tracks/
+- "What projects are active?" → Lists active projects from Tracks/
-- "Show me p14" â†’ `!hi-p014` (with correction if needed)
+- "Show me p14" → `!hi-p014` (with correction if needed)
-- "Edit my finance area" â†’ `!edit _area-finance-home.md`
+- "Edit my finance area" → `!edit _area-finance-home.md`

 **After track overview:**
-- "Mark the SSL task complete" â†’ `!edit 20251220-ssl-cert.md` with status suggestion
+- "Mark the SSL task complete" → `!edit 20251220-ssl-cert.md` with status suggestion
-- "Add a note that we're waiting on vendor" â†’ `!edit _[track]-home.md` with log entry suggestion
+- "Add a note that we're waiting on vendor" → `!edit _[track]-home.md` with log entry suggestion
-- "Create a task to follow up next week" â†’ `!create task` with track pre-filled
+- "Create a task to follow up next week" → `!create task` with track pre-filled

 ---